shreyamusini/power.outages-project/README.md

 ## ASSESMENT OF MISSINGNESS
 We do think the column CUSTOMERS AFFECTED is NMAR because we did some analysis and found out that customers affected was most missing for cause category of intentional attack and we thought that could be so,

+We investigate the missingness of anomaly level values and climate region and we achieved a p-value of